cstrawberry/predictive-universe/docs/paper/appendices/appendix_u_cosmological_constant.md

 ### U.6.3 Identification of Modes with Vertices

-**Theorem U.7 (Geometric Correspondence from Mode-Channel Matching).** The $M = 24$ interface modes admit a canonical correspondence with the 24 vertices of the 24-cell embedded in $S^3 \subset \mathbb{R}^4$.
-This correspondence preserves the symmetry structure and quadrature properties required for the Morse-Bott analysis.
+**Theorem U.7b (Mode-Vertex Correspondence).** The 24 QFI-active interface modes of the PCE-Attractor correspond bijectively to the 24 vertices of the 24-cell polytope.
+This correspondence identifies the real dimension of the Grassmannian orbit $\dim_{\mathbb{R}}(\text{Gr}(2,8)) = 2ab = 24$ with the 24-cell vertex count, connecting the internal Hilbert space structure to four-dimensional geometric optimality.

 *Proof.*